-Talk with your healthcare provider about how to prepare for your upcoming surgery.
+Talk with your healthcare provider about how to get ready for your upcoming surgery.

 Follow any directions you are given for not eating or drinking before surgery.

-Try to stop smoking before your operation.
-Ask your healthcare provider for ways to
+Try to stop smoking before your surgery.
+Ask your provider for ways to help.

 Ask your provider if you need to stop taking certain medicines before your surgery.

-Tell your healthcare provider if you usually take blood-thinning medicines like warfarin
+Tell them if you usually take blood-thinning medicines, such as warfarin or aspirin.

 Follow your healthcare provider's instructions about when to come to the hospital

 before your surgery.
-Talk with your healthcare provider and ask any questions you
+Talk with your provider and ask any questions you have about

-You may also need some routine tests before the procedure to assess your health .
+You may also need some routine tests before the procedure to assess your health.
+These

-A short time before the operation, someone may give you medicines to help you relax.
+A short time before the surgery, someone may give you medicines to help you relax.

-In most cases, your surgery will proceed as planned.
-However, sometimes another emergency
+In most cases, your surgery will take place as planned.
+But sometimes another emergency

 might delay your operation.